romanpierson/vertx-elasticsearch-indexer/README.md

 Therefore minor version will stay identical but major version will identify if the library is targeted to be used with `vert.x 4` (1) or `vert.x 5` (2)

-Accesslog version 4.x / 5.x | Vertx version
+ES Indexer version 4.x / 5.x | Vertx version
 ----|------
 1.3.0 / 2.3.0  | 4.5.1 > / 5.0.0.CR3 >